 Ian F W Beckett, ‘First World War: The essential guide to sources in The National Archives’ (2002)

-J D Cantwell, ‘Second World War: A guide to sources in the PRO’ (rev edn, 1998)
+J D Cantwell, ‘Second World War: A guide to sources in the Public Record Office’ (rev edn, 1998)

 Cliff Edwards, ‘Railway records: a guide to sources’ (2001)

 Nick Barratt, ‘Tracing the history of your house’, The National Archives, (2nd edition, 2006)